 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
-Additionally, since we began operating the Grand Oaks water system, we have worked diligently to maintain all water system facilities to ensure a reliable, high-quality supply.
+Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, highquality supply.

 CHLORINATION

 Chlorination is the addition of chlorine to drinking water systems.
 It is the most common type of drinking water disinfection, killing bacteria, viruses, and other microorganisms that cause disease or immediate illness.
 Chlorine is effective and continues to keep water safe as it travels through pipelines to the consumer's tap.